 If you have previously paid the registration fee, click here.

-If you have not previously paid the registration fee, click the link below to begin the admission process.
+If you have not previously paid the registration fee, click here to begin the admission process.
 You will be prompted to enter your last name and Florida Bar Number.
 This is your “log-in” to the registration system.
 The system will automatically verify that you are a member in good standing of The Florida Bar.
-Upon completion of this step, you will be prompted to pay the $206.00 admission fee.
+Upon completion of this step, you will be prompted to pay the $213.00 admission fee.

 If payment is made by credit card, you can begin the online application process immediately.
 If payment is made by check, you will receive a payment confirmation email once your payment has been processed.
 Upon receipt of this email, you can then return to our website, log-in and proceed to complete the online application for admission to the Southern District of Florida Bar.